ayoubhr/central-system-api/README.md

 * Chargepoints.

+## Important Notes

+- If you run Docker-compose use "make up" in wsl, check Makefile for context.

+- The Docker-compose container is slow in build up, bear with it please.

+- There is a Postman collection (if you prefer this) in root directory with the endpoints and a few skeletons on how request bodies should look like.

+- You can also run the application locally with NPM, instruction below.

 ## Structure of the application

 Lously coupled API following a domain driven design architecture split into different layers following the _"Inversion of Control"_ principle (Onion Architecture), where implementations (outer layers) depend upon specifications (inner layers).